A 12-credit Graduate Certificate

 - Join a community of graduate student interlocutors from across the university with shared REP interests

 - Develop abilities to think, write, and teach about the relationships between race, ethnicity, and politics in the U.S. and globally

 - Craft dissertation projects compatible with contemporary demands of academic book publishing markets

 REQUIRED READING FOR REP CERTIFICATE

-All students enrolled in the REP Graduate Certificate program will meet once with core faculty to discuss a new book with significant REP content.
-This 2018-19 academic year, the book we've chosen is Rob Nixon's Slow Violence and the Environmentalism of the Poor.
+All students enrolled in the Graduate Certificate program will meet yearly with core faculty to discuss a new REP book.
+This 2020-21 academic year, we discuss Geraldine Heng's The Invention of Race in the European Middle Ages on 4/2/2020 at 3:00 p.m.
+Please contact email@example.com for the Webex link.

 Other Suggested Readings: